Agent Architecture / Foundation

 01

 Start with this video's job: This video demos how Archon uses 'harness engineering' — YAML DAG workflows, reusable agent skills, and per-run git worktrees — to make coding agents produce consistent PRs instead of randomly different output on each run.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "User intent" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:16, where the video says: “to be.
 This is Archon and it can now run multiple agents in parallel with zero merge conflicts and consistent results.
 I'll show you exactly how to set it up and how it works in the next couple...”

 02

-Model
+Model role

 03

-Turn "Harness" into the reusable artifact for this lesson: A one-page agent harness map with tool boundaries and proof signals.
+Turn "Tool surface" into the reusable artifact for this lesson: A one-page agent harness map with tool boundaries, state ownership, and proof signals.
 This is where watching becomes something you can inspect and reuse.

 04

-Use "Tools" as the application surface.
+Use "State and memory" as the application surface.
 Decide whether the idea touches a browser flow, a local file, a model choice, a source document, a UI, or a review step.

 05

-Use "Verifier" to prove the lesson.
+Use "Verification loop" to prove the lesson.
 The evidence should connect back to the video title, transcript anchors, and a concrete output, not a generic best-practice claim.

 06

-Use "Artifact" to carry the idea forward: save the prompt, checklist, diagram, or operating rule that would make the next agent run better.
+Use "Reusable operating rule" to carry the idea forward: save the prompt, checklist, diagram, or operating rule that would make the next agent run better.

 Example

-Source-backed work packet
+Source-backed artifact packet

-Convert the video into a scoped task that includes the transcript claim, target workflow, acceptance criteria, and proof.
-The output should be a one-page agent harness map with tool boundaries and proof signals..
+Convert the video into a scoped artifact request that includes the transcript claim, mechanism, acceptance criteria, and proof.
+The output should be a one-page agent harness map with tool boundaries, state ownership, and proof signals..

 Example

-Separate what the speaker claims, what the demo actually proves, and what still needs outside verification before you adopt the workflow.
+Separate what the speaker claims, what the demo actually proves, and what still needs outside verification before you adopt the agent harness pattern.

 Example